clothing-color-coordinator/API/README.md

 ## purpose:
 ```
-This is a personal made API.
-A color is requested to the API.
-The API matches a color that is requested to this API in a JSON file.
+	This API exists to hopefully make live a little simpler for anyone that works with color.
+	Send a color to one of our many endpoints and receive a color palette back, complete with the color name and hex codes
 ```

 ## summary: